OOF1O/Roblox-Archives/README.md

 Run the game:
 game:GetService("RunService"):Run()

+Note: the commands will work and on Roblox 2008 or mid 2008

 WARNING: DO NOT USE THIS AS A MULTIPLAYER CLIENT
 This build in its vanilla state is EXTREMELY VULNERABLE to exploits.